MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

     height = float(tempArray[2].strip())
 ```

-Assign the record to appropriate element in the array.
+Assign a record to appropriate element in the array.

 ``` python
     people[index] = person(name, age, height)